<-BackHow to do bottom-up market sizing in Africa with practical tips

 Why is it important to calculate your market size?

-Calculating your market size shows you the size that your company could grow to.
+Calculating your market size shows you how big your business could grow.
 It is a very important exercise because it can show you whether the business idea you’re going after is one that has the potential to be a $1bn business or one that might only be big enough for 1 salary.

 Example for the purposes of raising Venture Capital money

-1. You want to raise $1m in return for 20% of your company.
+1. Assume you're aiming to secure $2 million in funding for 20% of your startup.

 In short, market sizing is primarily used to determine a business' feasibility, specifically go/no-go decisions.
-Plus, you come away with key marketing decisions, pricing for your product or service and go to market strategy.
+Plus, you come away with key marketing decisions, pricing for your product or service and a go-to-market strategy.
 The amount of operational and technological capabilities needed to serve the expected market is also provided as a preliminary estimate.

 How to calculate market size: Top-Down method

 Bottom-down market-sizing looks at the macro view of the industry or market.
 It typically just means using market and industry figures produced by other 3rd party market research companies.
-E.g. the size of the beverage industry in Africa.
-It is often easier to find industry statistics than it is statistics for your actual market.
-Market and industry size numbers are often locked up in reports that cost thousands of Dollars like this Remittance report by Grand View Research which costs $5,950.
+E.g. the size of Africa's beverage industry.
+It is often easier to find industry statistics than it is to find statistics for your actual market.
+Market and industry size numbers are often locked up in reports that cost thousands of Dollars like this Remittance report by Grand View Research, which costs $5,950.
 However, there are a few tricks and techniques you can use to get these numbers without buying the report.

 Here are some helpful techniques and sources to make your market sizing desktop research more effective and efficient: